ivanvs/pidginmq-website/docs/getting.started.md

 ## Add job

-When we have client configured and started, worker registered, now we need to add job to queue.
+When the client is configured and started, and the worker is registered, we need to add a job to the queue.

 ```js
 await client.addJob({